Join us as stewards of

 The Bronze Door Society is the oldest, member-managed affinity group of The Mariners’ Museum and Park.
-It is an active group of Museum patrons who gather regularly for lectures, behind-the-scenes tours, and social events in order to:
+This active group of Museum patrons and community leaders gather regularly throughout the year to engage with one another and participate in Museum initiatives.

 - Encourage an in-depth understanding of the Museum’s collections, and library archives.

 - Support the Museum’s mission and programs by funding the acquisition, conservation, and exhibition of artifacts, works of art, and archival materials.